jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ## Attacking

 To **attack**, roll your weapon's steal die and subtract your opponents protection.
-Deal what's left as harm.
+Deal what's left as harm--first to hit points, then to BOD ability points.

-When more than one person attacks a single target, roll all steel dice and use the highest result.
+When more than one person attacks a single target or when attacking with multiple weapons, roll all steel dice and use the highest result.

+### Critical Harm

+When you take harm to your ability points, roll a test.
+The difficulty number is equal to the amount of harm taken.
+If you fail, you must roll on the death table.

 ### Morale